-Notice that, for internal surfaces (i.e. surfaces which have elements on both sides) the sign of the force and the moment depends on the side the elements of which were selected in the definition of the SURFACE.
-Please look at example beamp.inp for an illustration of this.
+Notice that, for internal surfaces (i.e. surfaces which have elements on both sides) the sign of the force and the moment depends on the side the elements of

 Since the section forces are obtained by integration of the stresses at the integration points of the faces, which are obtained by interpolation from the stress values at the facial nodes (which in turn are determined through extrapolation from the integration point values inside the volumetric elements and subsequent averaging over the elements to which the node belongs) they will not be accurate at locations where the stress jumps, such as at interfaces between different materials.